-Flip Gordan vs. Silas Young in an "I Quit" Match Ended in a No Contest
+Flip Gordon vs. Silas Young in an "I Quit" Match Ended in a No Contest

-Gordan will be taking on Bully Ray in an "I Quit" match at Final Battle this Friday, so this served as a warm-up of sorts for Gordan, who was already supposed to face Young on this show but wanted it to be contested under "I Quit" rules given their bad blood over the past few months.
+Gordon will be taking on Bully Ray in an "I Quit" match at Final Battle this Friday, so this served as a warm-up of sorts for Gordon, who was already supposed to face Young on this show but wanted it to be contested under "I Quit" rules given their bad blood over the past few months.
 I appreciated that they didn't rely heavily on the stipulation while also making the most of the lack of disqualifications by battering each other with weapons and going to the extreme.
-In addition to Gordan's aggressive side being established, his feud with Bully was furthered effectively when Bully came down to the ring to help Young lay out Gordan.
+In addition to Gordon's aggressive side being established, his feud with Bully was furthered effectively when Bully came down to the ring to help Young lay out Gordon.
 Unless I missed something, though, this matchup never had an actual finish.

 ROH World Tag Team Champions SoCal Uncensored, The Briscoes, and The Young Bucks Brawled